ssyuen/Landr/README.md

 - **RapidApi** + **ESG Data (esg.enterprise.app)** for ESG total scores for a single ticker
 - **D3** Charts for Data visualization

-## How we would like to improve Landr in the future
+## How would we improve Landr?
-Replace
+Given more time, our team would have loved to incorporate a more immersive and user centric design.
+This would mean the ability to save portfolios and preferences to a cloud instance.
+Furthermore, we would have loved to add creative and unique data from other APIs to really tailor information based on the user's interests.

 # Technical?
 Run it yourself!